CharlesDexterW/Genomics_Data_Analysis_Portfolio/README.md

 # Sequence Analysis Script

-So far, the following codeline is able to work with data file formats of known gene chromosomes from UCSC Genome Browser, commonly used to describe genomic features like location and chromosome structures.
+So far, the following codeline is able to work with data file formats of known gene chromosomes from UCSC Genome Browser, after being curated, commonly used to describe genomic features like location and chromosome structures.
 I have adapted it from materials provided in the MITbiox online program Quantitative Biology Workshop from MIT.
 I am grateful for the educational resources.

 ## Description